CoFH/cofh.github.io/docs/redstone-furnace/index.md

 can also transfer items from adjacent inventories into any sides that directly correspond to its input slot.
 This is called auto-input.
 Auto-output and auto-input occur whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.
+For fluids, auto-output also occurs every 4 ticks (0.2 seconds).

 A basic redstone furnace can automatically transfer up to 16 items and up to 1,000 mB of fluid at a time.
 These amounts can be increased by upgrading the